roberttoyonaga/ImageLibrary/README.md

 Images are output to `images/results_Current_Time`.
 ## Adding new Images
 Admin users can add new images using two methods: From their local machine, or from the internet.
 Images will be added to `images/collection`.
-When adding an image users can choose to add tags as well.
+When adding an image, users can choose to add tags as well.
 Images added from a local machine should be added from the mounted docker container volume.
-For simplicity images can be first dropped into the `images/images_to_add` folder.
+For simplicity, images can be first dropped into the `images/images_to_add` folder.
 This is not ideal, but it allows for an easy transfer of files between the docker container and the host machine's filesystem.

 ## Testing
 Unit tests can be found in `/photoApp/tests/test_photoApp.py` and can be run using `python3 -m unittest photoApp/tests/test_photoApp.py` from the root directory of the repository.